 - Learners with literacy and numeracy difficulties, e.g., dyslexia and dyscalculia.

-- Learners who experience sensory difficulties, e.g. sight loss, visually impaired, blind and/or hearing impaired.
+- Learners who experience visual difficulties, e.g., sight loss, visually impaired, blind.

 - Learners with communication difficulties.